jakobjohansson/hook/README.md

 ### Error messages
 `$hook->errors` provides an array for troubleshooting or logging when something went wrong, for example when an invalid event was entered, an authentication token didn't match or a callback was missing.

+## Receive webhooks from GitLab and BitBucket
+The process is pretty much the same, only with different event labels, which can be found [here](https://docs.gitlab.com/ce/user/project/integrations/webhooks.html#events) for GitLab and [here](https://confluence.atlassian.com/bitbucket/event-payloads-740262817.html) for BitBucket.

+Of course, also switch the hook method to `Hook\Hook::GitLab()` or `Hook\Hook::BitBucket()`.

+### Observe when using BitBucket
+BitBucket does currently not support authentication tokens in their webhooks.